jeffknerr/jeffknerr.github.io/_posts/2021-03-04-haproxy-ssh-load-balancing.markdown

 ## the setup

-- one server runs haproxy and has the hostname you want students to use when sshing in (e.g., `lab.myschool.edu`)
+- one server (we use debian) runs haproxy (v1.8.19) and has the hostname you want the students to use when connecting (e.g., `ssh lab.myschool.edu`)
 - nobody actually logs in to the haproxy server except admins, so you don't need to set up student accounts on the haproxy server
 - set up haproxy to bind to port 22 (see the `listen ssh` part of the config file below)